SignifyHQ/collateral-contract-integration-examples/src/solana/examples/collateralTeamTransfer/README.md

 ```

 ### Step 2: Fetch Current Collateral State (Lines 521-533)
 The script retrieves the current information of the collateral account to be transferred.
 This step is **mandatory** because it must know the current nonce to generate the authorization for the team transfer.
-The nonce is a numerical value that identifies each individual operation against the collateral (add_admin, remove_admin, transfer_team) and helps prevent replay attacks by ensuring each action can only be executed once.
+The nonce is a numerical value that identifies each individual operation against the collateral account (add_admin, remove_admin, transfer_team) and helps prevent replay attacks by ensuring each action can only be executed once.

 ```typescript
 /**